-Vitamin B12 in a Vegan Diet
+Can We Get Vitamin B12 on a Vegan Diet?

 What are the best vegan sources of vitamin B12 and how can we make sure we get enough?
 We explain below.